Back

 33%

-stopped — not engaging enough
+stopped for not engaging enough

 “The exhibition feels very flat — not much interaction.
 Feel less immersive.”